macdougt/MLIntroduction/session-1/README.md

 On the other hand, in a machine learning paradigm you begin with some input data and the correct output data, and the machine learning algorithm comes up with the rules for you.

 If you think about it, it is much easier this way (given you have enough data to cover the whole problem space), as the system is coming up with all the rules for you.
 Furthermore, it's possible that the algorithm will come up with rules you didn't know existed.
-These rules are captured in what we call the machine learning model.
+These rules are captured in what we call the machine learning model. #Tom This does hide the "how" which makes explanability a difficult problem.

 ## 2. Single-Neuron Neural Network